temporalio/documentation/docs/cli/cmd-options.md

 ## non-deterministic

-Reset Workflow Execution only if its last Event is WorkflowTaskFailed with a nondeterministic error.
+Reset Workflow Execution only if its last Event is `WorkflowTaskFailed` with a nondeterministic error.

 ## notes

 Initial value of notes field.

-## output-filename

-Serializes Event History to a file.

 ## output

-format output as: table, json, card.
+Format output as: table, json, card.

 ## overlap-policy

+Overlap policy.
-Overlap policy (options: Skip, BufferOne, BufferAll, CancelOther, TerminateOther, AllowAll).
+Options: Skip, BufferOne, BufferAll, CancelOther, TerminateOther, AllowAll.

 ## pager

-Sets the pager for Temporal CLI to use (options: less, more, favoritePager).
+Sets the pager for Temporal CLI to use.
+Options are less, more, and favoritePager.

 ## pause-on-failure

-Pause schedule after any workflow failure.
+Pause schedule after any Workflow failure.

 ## pause